ChrstphrHll/npc_gen/students/Giacomo Edraele.md

 ### Description
 - Human Druid from Aldercrown Empire
 - 2nd year Diplomacy student in Treskal
-- long curly dark red hair that's messy, Green eyes, and Light Tan skin
+- shoulder length straight white hair that's plain, Green eyes, and Light Tan skin
 - Is Communicative and Ungrateful, and has Exceptionalism as their ideal

 ### Organizations